Back to News

 A larger piece count only matters when it changes the experience.
 Four rod lengths, enough connector balls, a storage bag, and a flag give children more control over height, width, and detail.
 That is what makes the LONDY Magic Building 228-Piece Fort Building Kit easier to position above entry-level sets.

-Product pages should show this difference clearly: a reading tent for one child, a tunnel for two children, a taller tower, and a larger pretend-play base.
+Product photos should show this difference clearly: a reading tent for one child, a tunnel for two children, a taller tower, and a larger pretend-play base.
 Scale is a visual argument.

 Bigger kits take more space in storage, shipping, and retail display.
 The product story must justify that footprint.
 Customers should prepare images and copy around family use, long holiday breaks, rainy days, birthdays, and parent-child building time.